|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

-On this track we discussed the timetable to recovery.
+In this section, we discussed the timetable to recovery.
 There are three general stages to recovery.
 They are hurting in the first few months, exploring in the first year, and becoming you in the next couple of years.

-On the next track we will discuss 5 Steps for Day to Day Survival.
-As we discussed on this track1, the client’s goal for the first few months after divorce or separation are simply getting by from day to day.
+In the next section, we will discuss 5 Steps for Day to Day Survival.
+As we discussed in this section, the client’s goal for the first few months after divorce or separation are simply getting by from day to day.
 I find 5 steps which can help client’s out in doing just that.
 They are see a lawyer, plan finances, let people know, make a comfortable nest, and treat yourself.